AsumaPT/draconBot/README.md

 This is a bot for the website https://pixworld.vercel.app/ Please use it carefully since bots are only allowed in antartica.
-We do not take responsibility if you are banned!
+We do not take responsibility if you get banned!

 # Instalation